 - One episode of Father Ted featured Ted in an Affectionate Parody of Ballykissangel, only without the Will They or Won't They? between Father Peter and Assumpta; Ted and Assumpta definitely were, when he was woken by Father Dougal to offer him a peanut.
 Ted shouted at Dougal, went back to sleep, and had a nightmare where he was being chased by a giant peanut.

 - Herman's Head.
-Herman is woken up just as he does a swan dive onto a bed containing two beautiful women.
+Herman is woken up by an Abhorrent Admirer just as he does a swan dive onto a bed containing two beautiful women.

 - In The Nanny Fran is having the beginnings of an erotic dream about Maxwell, and she is woken by her mother.
 She goes back to sleep immediately afterwords.
 She later had to check if she was asleep, when Maxwell quoted the dream verbatim.